rmccrear/codex-lv1-may-2025/guides/local-development.md

 ## Set Up for Local Development

+Set yourself up for local development so that your are just as efficient locally as your are remotely.
+You will have to tile your windows to mimic the setup on code.org.
+This way you can see the both code and the rendered page at the same time.

 **Do This:**
 1. Tile your code editor (Notepad, TextEdit, etc.) to the left side of your screen.
-2. Tile your web browser to the right.
     - [How to Arrange Windows and Multitask in Windows 11](https://www.microsoft.com/en-us/windows/getstarted)
     - [How to use window tiling on Mac (Apple Support)](https://support.apple.com/en-us/102575)
     - [How to tile windows on Chromebook](https://support.google.com/chromebook/answer/9577383)
+2. Tile your web browser to the right.
 3. Make changes in your code and save them (Tip use: **Ctrl+S** or **Cmd+S**).
 4. Reload your browser to see your updates.
 (Tip use: **Ctrl+R** or **Cmd+R**).